Discomfort or Stomach Ache After Food

 • Constipation : Although constipation is not always related to stomach pain after eating, some people report bloating, discomfort in the small or large intestine.

-• Intestinal gas : Depending on a person's sensitivity, some people may experience significant pain after eating due to gas build-up in the stomach and intestinal tract.
+• Intestinal gas : Depending on a person's sensitivity, some people may experience significant pain after eating due to gas buildup in the stomach and intestinal tract.
 The pain may radiate to the upper abdomen or chest.

 Other causes: Stress, Anxiety, and Medication

-There is an incredible connection between mind and body and the things we put in there.
+There is an incredible connection between the mind and body and the things we put in there.
 If you don't have any of the above conditions, but feel unwell after eating, read on to find out how stress, anxiety, and “normal” medications can be causing your problem.

-• Stress and Anxiety : Irritable Bowel Syndrome (IBS) is a frustrating condition that causes abdominal pain, cramps, bloating, constipation, and diarrhea.
+Stress and Anxiety : Irritable Bowel Syndrome (IBS) is a frustrating condition that causes abdominal pain, cramps, bloating, constipation, and diarrhea.
 It currently has no known specific cause, but it is believed that there is a link between IBS, stress sensitivity, and the regulation of the stress response.
 Research shows that 50 to 90 percent of people with IBS also suffer from a psychiatric disorder like anxiety or depression.

-• Medication : There are a variety of medications that can cause stomach pain after eating or digestive problems.
+Medication : There are a variety of medications that can cause stomach pain after eating or digestive problems.
 NSAIDs, nitrates, calcium channel blockers, oral antibiotics, and birth control pills can cause GERD and reflux or irritate the lining of the stomach.
 Long-term use may cause gastritis, ulcers, bleeding, or perforation of the stomach.

-Diagnosis of Discomfort After Food
+How is Discomfort After Food Diagnosed?

 Your doctor may be able to diagnose the cause of your stomach pain just by listening to you describe your symptoms.
 Sometimes, however, more invasive tests may be needed.
 This could include:

-Treatment of Discomfort After Food
+What is the Treatment of Discomfort After Food?

 Treatments for the above problems can vary widely.
 For example, if you think the problem is that you are having trouble processing the beans, which then leads to painful gas, over-the-counter medications like simethicone can help ease the distension that is causing your pain.